Look for the Light: Plot

-A pregnant woman, Anna (Ashley Johnson), flees a pursuing infected by hiding in a house.
-The creature breaks in and bites Anna as she gives birth to Ellie.
-Some time later, they are found by Marlene (Merle Dandridge) and a group of Fireflies.
-Anna asks Marlene to kill her and take Ellie back to Boston, Massachusetts; Marlene hesitantly kills Anna and walks away with Ellie.
+A pregnant woman, Anna, flees a pursuing infected but is bitten as she gives birth to Ellie, infecting Anna before she can cut Ellie's umbilical cord.
+They are found by Marlene and a group of Fireflies.
+Anna begs Marlene to kill her and take Ellie back to Boston, Massachusetts, lying to her and insisting she was bitten after cutting Ellie's umbilical cord.
+Marlene hesitates before taking Ellie and executing Anna.

-In the present, Joel (Pedro Pascal) and Ellie (Bella Ramsey) arrive in Salt Lake City, Utah, in search of the Fireflies' secret lab.
+In the present, Joel and Ellie arrive in Salt Lake City, Utah, in search of the Fireflies' secret lab.
 Ellie, still traumatized after her encounter with David, is unusually taciturn until they encounter a herd of giraffes, which lifts her mood.
-Joel tells Ellie they can return to Tommy's community in Jackson, Wyoming, and forget about their destination; Ellie says, after all they have been through, she wants to finish their journey.
-Later on, Joel opens up about his suicide attempt after Sarah's death, and requests Ellie tell some jokes from her book.
+Joel proposes that they return to Tommy's community in Jackson, Wyoming, and forget about their destination; Ellie counters, after all they have been through, she wants to finish their journey.
+Joel opens up about his suicide attempt after Sarah's death, and requests Ellie tell some jokes from her book.
 They are ambushed by Firefly soldiers, who capture Ellie and knock Joel unconscious.

-After Joel awakens in a hospital, Marlene explains doctors are preparing for a surgery on Ellie to extract samples of her brain to study her immunity to Cordyceps, a procedure that will kill her.
-Marlene orders two soldiers to escort Joel out of the hospital; Joel subdues and executes the two soldiers and takes one of their rifles.
-He moves through the hospital to the operating room, engaging and killing most of the Firefly soldiers, including those who surrender.
-When the lead surgeon operating on Ellie resists giving her up, Joel kills him as well.
+After Joel awakens in a hospital, Marlene explains doctors believe Cordyceps has been growing in Ellie's brain since birth, giving her immunity.
+Joel recognizes that this means the Fireflies plan to surgically remove Ellie's brain, killing her.
+Marlene orders her soldiers to escort Joel out of the city; Joel subdues them and kills them.
+He moves through the hospital to the operating room and kills over a dozen Fireflies in his path, including those who surrender.
+When the lead surgeon operating on Ellie resists giving her up, Joel shoots him in the head.
 He takes the unconscious Ellie and attempts to leave the hospital.
-Marlene intercepts them in the parking garage, stating there is still time for Joel to do the right thing, but he shoots her.
-Marlene asks for mercy, but Joel responds that she would hunt Ellie down in the future, so he kills Marlene.
+Marlene intercepts them in the parking garage and tells Joel he still has time to do the right thing; he shoots her.
+Marlene begs for mercy but Joel executes her, claiming she would hunt Ellie down if spared.

-When Ellie wakes up as Joel is driving her out of the city, Joel lies, telling her the Fireflies had found other immune people and were unable to create a cure, and he quickly left with Ellie as the hospital was attacked by raiders.
-After their car breaks down, they hike to Jackson.
-Ellie expresses her survivor guilt and, at her insistence, Joel swears his story about the Fireflies is true; Ellie hesitates before replying "Okay".
+Ellie wakes up from anesthesia as Joel drives out of the city.
+Joel lies, telling her the Fireflies had found other immune people but were unable to create a cure, and that he escaped with Ellie after the hospital was attacked by raiders.
+After their car breaks down, they hike the rest of the way to Jackson.
+Ellie expresses survivor guilt and, at her insistence, Joel swears his story about the Fireflies is true; Ellie hesitates before replying "Okay".